juanelas/bigint-conversion/README.md

 <a name="bufToText"></a>

 ### bufToText(buf) ⇒ <code>string</code>
-Converts an ArrayBuffer, TypedArray or Buffer (node.js) containing utf-8 encoded text to a string of utf-8 text
+Converts an ArrayBuffer, TypedArray or Buffer (in Node.js) containing utf-8 encoded text to a string of utf-8 text

 **Kind**: global function
 **Returns**: <code>string</code> - A string text with utf-8 encoding